theramiyer/blog/content/post/2011/meetin-yer-best-friend-after-over-year.md

 Then it was that…the thick block of ice… whoa!
 I'd never imagined this could happen while sittin in fronta your best friend.
 I always thought best friends could begin speaking about any simple stuff at any time no matter after how long they've meet – but this was totally proving it wrong!
 We were both like ‘So?
 How’s this?’
 ‘So, temme more…’ “So?
 How’s work?” and all that.
 Man…I could’ve spoken to an enemy in a better way.

 It took about ten minutes to break the ice.
 It turned out, after some of ‘that’s all you remember of me’ incidents and a couple of REAL DUMB joke trials which I really sucked at – I mean REALLY SUCKED AT – (and I don’t wanna talk about any of them to embarrass myself…) that a simple conversation started it all.
-They were right; ‘friends could start talking for hours over a <i>simple</i> subject!
+They were right; ‘friends could start talking for hours over a _simple_ subject!
 Then it went on for like another fifty minutes or so when I realised that it was four and I was like ten kilometres away from my next hang-out spot.
 Thirty minutes were what I had and had to cross the stretch (I made it in thirty-five, though!
 BINGO! with the 4:00 PM traffic of Chennai).

 I wished I’d started to her place at about 1:00 PM instead of post 2:00 coz she was the only close friend of mine from college that I hadn’t met for more than a year and it was really unfair of me to spend just an hour with her (or him – I like sayin it that way sometimes…what say, macha?). :P